e-clearing-net/OCHP/OCHP.md

 # CH-Partner Interface description

-The interfaces between the system of the Clearing House and systems of the different partners consist of the four following components:
+The interfaces between the system of the Clearing House and systems of the different partners consist of the six following components:

  * Exchange of Authorisation Data (Roaming Authorisations, RoamingAuthorisationInfo)